Adi-Wasserman/elk-stack-azure/README.md

-Project Elk consists of building out a cloud network for a web appliction and setting up an ELK stack server to monitor network traffic.
+Project Elk consists of building out a cloud network in Azure for a web appliction and setting up an ELK stack server to monitor its network traffic.
 The deployed and configured ELK stack included Filebeat and Metricbeat data collection tools.

 Initially created a virtual network, deployed a jump box and installed Docker to spin up an Ansible container.
-Utilizing an ansible playbook, provisioned a DVWA web application onto two VMs.
+Utilized an ansible playbook to provision a DVWA web application onto two virtual machines (VMs).

 The cloud network included virtual networks, virtual machines, network security groups, and load balancers.

-ELK monitoring to detect: Log in attempts, file changes, password modifications, changes to sensitive files, adding new users, anything unusual on the system, when somebody opens files, changes to cron tabs
+ELK monitoring to detect: Log in attempts, file changes, password modifications, changes to sensitive files, adding new users, unusual activity on the system, file access logs, cron tabs changes
 ______________________________________________

 Description of the Topology: